tombensve/JSONSimpleSchema/README.md

 I decided I wanted something much simpler.
 Something that did not support 100% of all possible JSON structures, but could handle reasonable simple JSON structures.
 So I came upp with this:

-(do not expect example to have realistic data):
+(do not expect example to have realistic data, nor make sense in any way.
+Its the format that is important):

     schema = {
         header_?: "The nessage header.",